2018 Ju-Air Junkers Ju 52 crash: Safety violations

 The crew's decision to fly above the basin with numerous safety risks raised questions about the safety culture of the pilots and the operator.
 A deeper investigation uncovered several findings about the conduct of the pilots on previous flights, which showed that they had flown recklessly multiple times.
 Pilot A was noted to have been repeatedly violating the safety altitude by flying the aircraft lower than it was supposed to be, which was dismissed by his instructor who later graded him as "standard".
 The same applied to pilot B who flew it dangerously low but was graded as "high standard".

 Further investigation concluded that pilots had frequently disregarded rules and instead flew their respective aircraft at high risk.
 At one point, the aircraft flew so dangerously low that it nearly collided with hikers beneath them, who managed to take a photograph of the looming aircraft.
 Radar data analysis made from 216 flights from April to August 2018 revealed that more than a third of those flights had been operated under high-risk conditions, several of which were noted as being in "very high risk."
 Both pilots of the crashed aircraft were among the worst offenders, as the number of flights that could be categorized as high-risk was twice as high as the average.

-The existing regulation from EASA outlined that the Ju-Air Junkers Ju 52 were obliged to fly with a minimum distance of 2,000 feet above any terrain within 9.3 km of the route.
-The minimum safety altitude couldn't be raised further since the aircraft could not maintain its altitude if it suffered an engine failure while flying above 2,500 feet.
-However, the operator of the aircraft ordered the crew not to fly the aircraft above 10,000 feet since doing so would cause discomfort to the occupants as the aircraft was not equipped with pressurization.
-As per EASA regulation, the elevation in the area would have forced the crew to fly approximately at an altitude of 12,500 feet, but the crew decided to adhere to the company's rules and flew below 10,000 feet.
+The existing regulation from EASA outlined that the Ju-Air Junkers Ju 52 were obliged to fly with a minimum distance of 2000 ft above any terrain within 5 nmi of the route.
+And since the pilots were also obliged to take a possible engine failure into account and because above 2500 m, the Ju 52 is no longer able to climb with an engine failure, the minimum altitude had to be at least 2000 ft above any terrain close to the flight path, which in this case would have forced the crew to fly approximately at an altitude of 12500 ft.
+However, the operator of the aircraft ordered the crew not to fly the aircraft above 10000 ft since doing so would cause discomfort to the occupants as the aircraft was not equipped with pressurization.
+So, the crew decided to adhere to the company's rules and flew below 10000 ft.